 Feel something.

-As I write this, fourteen have been published.
+As I write this, seventeen have been published.
 Six wait patiently in the wings.
 Along the way, one turned into a slim novel.
 One is a brief, tongue-in-cheek book jacket bio.
-There is the Emoji Bible Book of Genesis.
+There is, to my own surprise, an Emoji Book of Genesis.

-They span genres, themes and time.
+My stories span genres, themes and time.
 You won’t know what you’ll read.
 I don’t know what I’ll write.
+I don’t know what voice they’ll speak to me in.
 The stories lead me where they will.
-As they should.
+I try to follow.
+As I should.

-Writing a story is like trying to teach oneself to ride a bicycle: it’s wobbly, instructions are useless and the whole business comes down to letting go.
-But for all the dings and skinned knees, every now and then there are a few joyful yards of free-wheeling pedaling over grass and pavement.
+Writing a story is like trying to teach oneself to ride a bicycle: it’s wobbly, instructions are useless, and the whole business comes down to speed and letting go.
+But for all the dings and skinned knees, every now and then there are a few joyful yards of free-wheeling over green grass.

 A word about you:

 Until I wrote regularly on Substack, I thought the writer did the writing and the reader did the reading.
 Since then, I’ve witnessed how much of a story’s power is actively created in the minds of my readers.
-It’s delightful.
-I’m charmed to glimpse the stories through my reader’s eyes.
+It’s astonishing.
+I’m charmed and moved to glimpse the stories through my reader’s comments.
 We get to participate in a magical act of co-creation together.
-(In short, leave a comment and I will respond to you.)
+You are my spice drawer.
+I will try to always respond to your comments.

 Read slowly and these characters will be as much yours as they are mine.
 I promise you I have written them with great care and have dreams for each of them: the astronaut floating untethered, the Yankee knuckleballer, the boy who sneaks into homes, the daughter of Dionysus…